Healthdirect Free Australian health advice you can count on.

 Frequent ear infections in children can cause glue ear.

-Infections of the outer ear can also happen.
+Infections of the outer ear can also happen — this is sometimes known as ‘swimmer’s ear’.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-If you have problems with your ears or hearing, see your doctor.
+You should see your doctor if you have problems with your ears or hearing.
 They can examine you and do tests to check your ears and hearing.

-Your doctor can also refer you to specialists, and help you access hearing aid devices if needed.
+Your doctor can also refer you to a specialist and help you access hearing aids if needed.
+A hearing specialist is called an audiologist.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.